candicodeit/personal-goals/README.md

 _#relationships_
 - [ ] Prep for Bellie's birthday

-## Unplanned Things I Did

-## Habits for This Month
+### Habits for This Month
+- Plan out days with MAE format
+- Estimate daily tasks
+- Complete 30mins of daily learning
 - Read for 9 mins:
   - before bed
-- Estimate daily tasks
-- Plan out days with MAE format

 ### Things I'll Do This Month: June 2018
 _#learn_